 - a) The cylinder head must begin as a finished production part using homologated materials and castings.
 Material may only be added by epoxy or removed by machining.
-No machining or modification is allowed in the cam box/valve mechanism area. - b) The induction and exhaust system including the number of valves and or ports (intake and exhaust) must be as homologated.

-c) Porting and polishing of the cylinder head normally associated with individual tuning such as gas flowing of the cylinder head, including the combustion chamber is allowed.
+No machining or modification is allowed in the cam box/valve mechanism area. - b) The induction and exhaust system including the number of valves and or ports (intake and exhaust) must be as homologated. - c) Porting and polishing of the cylinder head normally associated with individual tuning such as gas flowing of the cylinder head, including the combustion chamber is allowed.
 Epoxy may be used to shape the ports.

-The ported/machined cylinder head must be available from the concession parts supplier.
-The price limit of the ported finished cylinder heads is the retail price of the cylinder head PLUS €3000 per 4 cy. cylinder head, €1800 per 2cy head (1/2 v4 engine), €1200 per 1 cy head (1/2 v2 engine).
-Art.
-2.3.16 and 2.3.17 apply.
+The ported/machined cylinder head as used by the reference team must be available as an "option part" from the concession part supplier.
+The price limit of the ported finished cylinder heads is the retail price of the cylinder head PLUS €3000 per 4 cy. cylinder head, €1800 per 2 cy. head (1/2 v4 engine), €1200 per 1 cy head (1/2 v2 engine).
+See Art.
+2.3.18, Art.
+2.3.19 and Art.
+2.3.20..

-- d) The throttle body intake insulators may be modified. - e) The compression ratio is free. - f) The combustion chamber may be modified. - g) Valves must remain as homologated. - h) Valve seats can be modified or replaced for repair.
-The material must remain as homologated. - Valve guides must remain as homologated.
-Modifications in the port area are allowed by machining. - j) Valves must remain in the homologated location and at the same angle as the homologated valves. - k) Rocker arms (if any) must remain as homologated. - The exhaust air bleed system must be blocked and the external fittings on the cam cover(s) may be replaced by plates. - m) The homologated cylinder head/cam cover may be replaced by a cosmetic replica of higher specific weight material (i.e. replace magnesium part with aluminium). - The following parts must be made available by the concession parts supplier and follow the concession rule (Art.
-2.4.3.5) (for order details see Art.
-2.3.17). - Nalve springs must be the originally homologated or the approved concession valve spring.
+- d) The throttle body intake insulators may be modified.

+- e) The compression ratio is free.

+- f) The combustion chamber may be modified.

+- g) Valves must remain as homologated. - h) Valve seats can be modified or replaced for repair.
+The material must remain as homologated. - i) Valve guides must remain as homologated.
+Modifications in the port area are allowed by machining. - j) Valves must remain in the homologated location and at the same angle as the homologated valves. - k) Rocker arms (if any) must remain as homologated. - l) The exhaust air bleed system must be blocked and the external fittings on the cam cover(s) may be replaced by plates. - m) The homologated cylinder head/cam cover may be replaced by a cosmetic replica of higher specific weight material (i.e. replace magnesium part with aluminium).

+The following part must be made available by the concession part supplier and follow the concession rule (Art.
+2.3.16) (for order details see Art.
+2.3.17).

+- n) Valve springs must be the originally homologated or the eligible concession valve spring.
 Their material must remain as homologated.
-An additional spring may be added or the spring may be removed. - The price limit is €60 for each individual spring when using one spring per valve and €75 per pair of springs when utilising 2 springs per valve.

-- o) Only the originally homologated or the approved concession valve spring (or collet) retainers, collets, spring seats may be used. - The price limit is €45 per spring (or collet) retainer and collet set (for one valve, individual parts price total). - p) Only the originally homologated or the approved concession shim buckets/tappets may be used.
-The standard parts may have their surface finish altered.
-The concession parts must be the same height, diameter, material type and shim to top surface dimension as the homologated part.
+An additional spring may be added or the spring may be removed. - The price limit is €60 for each individual spring when using one spring per valve and €75 per pair of springs when utilising 2 springs per valve. - o) Only the originally homologated or the eligible concession valve spring (or collet) retainers, collets, spring seats may be used. - The price limit is €45 per spring (or collet) retainer and collet set (for one valve, individual part price total). - p) Only the originally homologated or the eligible concession shim buckets/tappets may be used.
+The standard part may have their surface finish altered.
+The concession part must be the same height, diameter, material type and shim to top surface dimension as the homologated part.
 The weight must be equal to or greater than the homologated part.
 The price limit is €45 per shim bucket.

-2 4 8 3 Camshaft
+2.4.8.3 Camshaft